Bexleyheath: History

 For most of its history, Bexley heath was heath land.
-The Romans build a road through the heath, Watling Street, which connected Londinium (London) to Dubris (Dover).
+The Romans built a road through the heath, Watling Street, which connected Londinium (London) to Dubris (Dover).
 This Roman road still marks the spine of Bexley new town.

-Eighteenth and nineteenth centuries
+18th and 19th centuries

 In the early 19th century, Bexley heath was a broad rough pasture and scrubland with few buildings.
 Its windmill stood to the north east, where Erith and Mayplace Roads now meet.
 In 1766 Sir John Boyd had Danson House built in his enclosed land ("park").
 The core of this remains as Danson Park between the southern halves of Bexleyheath and Welling.
 In 1814 most of the rest of what was Bexley heath, north of Bexley, became enclosed (privatised) with a fund of money given in compensation to trustees for the poor of the parish.

 In 1859 architect Philip Webb designed Red House for artist, reforming designer and socialist William Morris on the western edge of the heath, in the hamlet of Upton—before Upton became a suburb.
 The National Trust acquired the house in 2003.
 Morris wanted to have a "Palace of Art" in which he and his friends could enjoy producing works of art.
 The house is of red brick with a steep tiled roof and an emphasis on natural materials.
 It is in a brick-and-tile style to resemble cumulative generational additions.
 Its layout and geometrics are non-uniform and it is recognised and protected with highest category (Grade I) listed building status as it is avant-garde to influential Arts and Crafts architecture.
 Morris lived with wife Jane in the house for five years, during which time their two daughters, Jenny and May, were born.
 Needing to sell the house in 1865 to economise, Morris vowed never to return to it; he said that to see the house again would be more than he could bear.

 Bexleyheath's parish church, Christ Church, dates from 1841; and the ecclesiastical parish from 1866; the building of the current church finished in 1877.
 Alfred Bean, railway engineer and one-time owner of Danson House, furthered the development of Bexleyheath as a London suburb by championing the Bexleyheath Line in the 1880s to support the growth of estates around Danson Park.

-Twentieth century
+20th century

-The clock tower at the centre of the modern shopping area, built in 1912, commemorates the coronation of King George V.
+The clock tower at the centre of the modern shopping area, built in 1912, commemorates the coronation of King George V and the Diamond Jubilee of Queen Elizabeth II in 2012 when a bust of the Queen was installed.

 The area was part of the historic county of Kent until the creation of Greater London in 1965, at which point Bexleyheath became the administrative base of the newly established London Borough of Bexley.
 The town centre shops and road layout were redeveloped in the 1980s and 1990s.
 The latter decade saw the pedestrianisation of the road adjacent to the shopping centre having built two minor bypass roads, Arnsburg Way and Albion Way.